If you would like a signed paperback, click HERE to place an order directly from me.

 As with any murder, there is more than one victim.
 Secrets rarely stay buried for long.

 Samantha’s life is good, mostly.
 She loves her father deeply, but even daddy’s little girl finds the life of a military brat trying.
 Despite being the “new girl” too often, she soldiers on.
 Her mom could not.
-She lives for his life, but now wants one of her own.
-Helpless but to stand witness, Samantha’s life is once again packed up and shipped off, this time without her dad.
+She lived for his life, but now wants one of her own.
+Helpless but to stand witness to their marriage crumble, Samantha’s life is once again packed up and shipped off, this time without her dad.

-She now resides in the remote town of Columbus Cove.
+She now resides in the remote and seemingly desolate town of Columbus Cove.
 Saving her from the debilitating isolation was the cove’s latest resident, Channing Ashford.
-It’s as if he has stepped off the cover of a romance novel and into the sleepy little town.
-He is charming and handsome and Samantha’s sole focus.
-The reformed drifter reenergizes her and they find sanctuary within each other.
+It is as if he had stepped off the cover of a romance novel and into the sleepy little town.
+He is charming and handsome and soon enough becomes Samantha’s sole focus.
+The now reformed drifter re-energizes her and they find sanctuary with each other.

 When a shocking murder claims more than one victim, the couple is blindsided.
 They find themselves embroiled in an investigation that threatens their newly found happiness.
 All their reserves of sanctuary are spent as the secrets that lay buried beneath the unpaved roads of Columbus Cove come to light.

 Quiet and normal was what he was seeking.
 It certainly was not what he found.
 When the past comes calling…